 Female sexual dysfunction is attributed to two main areas: psychological and physical.

-Ø Physical causes can include different medical conditions.
-You may be facing problems due to heart disease, diabetes, hormonal imbalances, neurological diseases, menopause, chronic diseases like liver failure, and drug or alcohol abuse.
+Physical causes can include different medical conditions.
+You may face problems due to heart disease, diabetes, hormonal imbalances, neurological diseases, menopause, chronic diseases like liver failure, and drug or alcohol abuse.
 Certain medications can also have side effects that affect sexual function and desire.

 Female Sexual Dysfunction Effects on Women